luna-best/elastic-fimfarchive/readme.md

 | `timepicker:quickRanges`  | `[]`                                                      |
 | `defaultColumns`          | `story.author.name, story.title, story.id, chapter.title` |

-When searching for chapters by their content, it's helpful to add the meta field `_score` to the sorted fields and remove the publish date.
+Note: When searching for chapters by their content, it's helpful to add the meta field `_score` to the sorted fields and remove the publish date.

+Note: The bootstrap option connects to the Kibana API, but it finds Kibana by substituting the port (9200 -> 5601) on the first ES node given.

 ### Configuration
 See [`index-fics.example.ini`](index-fics.example.ini) for an example configuration.
 All configuration settings are accepted as